mmilardic/nodejs-rimac-intern-task/README.md

 - When mostSearched is called and returns empty array, it means that no user has been searched/found previously.
 - mostPopular mutation always returns true

-- For any other questions - please write at mxm8813@g.rit.edu
+- For any other questions - please contact me at mxm8813@g.rit.edu